curtiszimmerman/linux.wifatch/README.md

 * Where is the Stallman quote comment?

   There never was such a comment.
-The quote was used as telnet message for a short time.
-We agree with it, but found it a bit silly, so removed it quickly.
-Here is the quote:
+The quote was used as telnet message for a while.
+We agree with it, but found it a bit silly to use it there, so removed it quickly.
+Here is his quote:

   To any NSA and FBI agents reading my email: please consider whether defending the US Constitution against all enemies,